mwmahlberg/m202docker/README.md

 Please follow the installation instructions for your respective Linux distribution.

-###OSX
+### OSX

 Docker requires Linux.
 In order to use Docker on OSX, we need to install a virtual machine which runs Linux and provides the Docker software.

-Thanks to the [Boot2Docker][boot2docker] project, doing this is as easy as installing a normal software package on OSX.
+Thanks to the [Docker Machine][docker-machine], doing this is as easy as installing a normal software package on OSX.

 Please follow the [Docker installation instructions for OSX][dockerOSX].

-###Windows
+### Windows

 For Windows, the same as for OSX applies.

 Please follow the [Docker installation instructions for Windows][dockerWin].

-##Installation of "mwmahlberg/m202docker"
+## Installation of "mwmahlberg/m202docker"
 Once you have docker running, the installation of the image is actually pretty easy.

-###Making data available to the image.
+### Making data available to the image.
 #### Linux
 In order to make data available to the image, you have to mount a host volume to the docker image. you do this by issuing

-    docker run -i -t -v <HOSTDIRECTORY>:/mnt mwmahlberg/m202docker
+    docker run -i -t -v <HOSTDIRECTORY>:/mnt mwmahlberg/m202docker:3.0

 This would make all files and directories in `<HOSTDIRECTORY>` available to the directory `/mnt` in the running image.

 I would suggest to create a folder in your home directory for all the data of the MongoDB classes and use this as `<HOSTDIRECTORY>`.
 For example

     mkdir ~/m202
-    docker run -i -t -v ~/m202:/mnt mwmahlberg/m202docker
+    docker run -i -t -v ~/m202:/mnt mwmahlberg/m202docker:3.0

 #### OSX & Windows
 Making data available to the image is slightly more complicated under OSX than it is under Linux.
 The good news is that once you have set it up it is easy to use.